Medical questions & health advice by board certified doctors

-"Does ice help ease back pain?
+"Does ice help ease back pain?"

 I am a 33 year old female with back pain.
 Should I apply ice?
 It's usually on my lower back.

 However, all of these lower back pain conditions have the same common mechanism of inflammation.
 Inflammation is a natural process where the body's immune system reacts to damage to the tissues by trying to repair it.
 But in the process of doing so, the immune cells secrete a lot of substances that cause more damage and often cause pain.
 Ice is one of many treatments that helps to decrease inflammation.
 It does so by decreasing how much blood flow (and thus inflammatory cells) get to the area of the pain and inflammation.
 Ice can be helpful to decrease inflammation and pain, but, unfortunately, this effect is short-lived once the ice comes off.
 Other anti-inflammatory treatments, like NSAID medicines like ibuprofen or naproxen act longer.
 Please discuss this further with your primary care physician.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.